borodark/probnik_qr/README.md

 Probnik is a promise: the BEAM node is alive, observable, and worth watching.
-It answers the old complaint that visibility is an afterthought, and it turns distributed runtime behavior into something you can actually hold in your attention.
+It answers the old complaint that visibility is an afterthought, and it turns BEAM node runtime behavior into something you can actually hold in your attention.
 That is the value proposition: see the system, not just the logs.

 ProbnikQR exists to make the on-ramp vanish.
 It is not a product, not a ceremony, not even a feature you should remember.
 It is the small, frictionless ritual that